ThatCADataScientist/Hackathon-Loan/README.md

 - Loan_Status-	(Target) Loan approved (Y/N).

-*Note- Here in the dataset the 'Credit_History' feature is just a binary column .
+*Note 1- Here in the dataset the 'Credit_History' feature is just a binary column .
 However in reality there is a Credit Score which is given by a Credit Rating Agency on the basis of past payment records of a person.
 This Credit Score provided is an essential factor for providing a loan.

+*Note 2-Here there are 12 features considered for classifying.
+However in reality we can add as many as we want.
+Generally all of the above information is obtained when the company is performing the KYC of any applicant.

 # Steps used during the project
 1) Exploratary Data Analysis-